choria-io/website/docs/content/autoagents/watcher_reference/_index.md

 Based on the `interval` the watcher will run first the `success_when` and then the `fail_when` expression.
 The first to return a `true` value will trigger a transition.

 Each expression must be boolean in nature, for example: `data.temp != nil && data.temp < 20`.
-The environment the expression runs in will have `data`, `facts` and `identity` available to perform expressions against.
+The environment the expression runs in will have `data`, `facts`, `get_fact` (using gjson query) and `identity` available to perform expressions against.
 As in this example it is important to guide against nil in the `data` and `facts` since those are nil at initial start of the machine.

-The typical use case would combine with the `metrics`, `kv` or `exec` whatchers that can create data while this would look over that data and trigger changes based on values.
+The typical use case would combine with the `metrics`, `kv` or `exec` watchers that can create data while this would look over that data and trigger changes based on values.

 ## Home Kit watcher